EU migration and asylum policy

 Borders and securitisation

 MA, Migration Studies, University of Sussex

 BA, International Relations and Organisation, University of Groningen

-Leonie Jegen holds a MA in Migration Studies from the University of Sussex.
+Leonie Jegen holds a Master’s Degree in Migration Studies from the University of Sussex.
 In her dissertation she investigated the Politics of in/visibility during the “refugee crisis.”
-She did her BA in International Relations and Organisation at the University of Groningen with a minor in Modern Greek History at the Kapodestrian University of Athens.
-During her undergraduate studies she also conducted a three months research on Sub-Saharan migrants and refugees as political actors in Rabat, Morocco at NIMAR and she was part of a student research project which was conducted in cooperation with the Tax Justice Network Netherlands on possibilities to reform the Dutch tax system to counter global tax evasion.
-Before starting her position as a Research Assistant at the AMIREG project she worked for a year as Communication Assistant at the European Council on Refugees and Exiles.
+She did her Bachelor’s Degree in International Relations and Organisation at the University of Groningen with a minor in Modern Greek History at the Kapodestrian University of Athens.
+During her undergraduate studies, she also conducted a three-month research on Sub-Saharan migrants and refugees as political actors in Rabat, Morocco at NIMAR and she was part of a student research project which was conducted in cooperation with the Tax Justice Network Netherlands on possibilities to reform the Dutch tax system to counter global tax evasion.
+Before starting her position as a Research Assistant at the AMIREG project she worked for a year as a Communication Assistant at the European Council on Refugees and Exiles.

 Leonie has previously been involved in a range of refugee/migrant led political projects in Berlin, The Netherlands, Greece and Morocco.
 She conducted a number of internships, among others at the Jiyan Foundation for Human Rights and SAVVY Contemporary and worked for a year in a reception centre for asylum seekers in France.
 She volunteered among others for Sanctuary on Sea Brighton and in Presovo, Serbia.